Damascus – Against The Trend

 The dam of Damascus, Kerala was unraced.
 She came from a good family of runners and producers.
 Kerala was a half sister to Santa Anita Derby winner Bymeabond out of the Sickle mare Blade of Time.
 Back in her pedigree are names such as Blue Larkspur, Sweep, Phalaris and Blandford.
 My Babu, the dam sire of Damascus, was also a very good runner himself as he was the winner of the 2000 Guineas in 1947 and comes from the Tourbillon sire line through his son Djebel.
 My Babu was a success at stud, especially with his broodmare daughters.

-Damascus was bred in 1964 by Edith Bancroft, daughter of American turf icon William Woodward Sr. the owner of the famous Belair Stud.
+Damascus was bred in 1964 by Edith Bancroft, daughter of American turf icon William Woodward Sr. the owner of Belair Stud.
 Mrs. Bancroft inherited the famous white with cherry red polka dots, red cap colours from her father but chose to race under her own banner.
 Hall of Fame trainer Frank Whiteley was in charge of the racing career of Damascus.
-He was a good looking bay with black points, more in colour and appearance to his dam sire, and was strong, sound and very likeable to be around.
-Whiteley would take his time with Damascus, letting him grow into his strong frame, before sending him out to race.
+He was a good looking bay with black points, more in colour and appearance to his dam sire.
+Damascus was strong, sound and very likeable to be around.
+Whiteley took his time with Damascus, letting him grow into his strong frame, before sending him out to race.
 He won three of four races as a two year old, late in the season, culminating with his win in the Remsen Stakes.

 After wintering in South Carolina, Damascus came out running.
 He blazed the track leading up to the Kentucky Derby with wins in the Bay Shore and Wood Memorial Stakes.
 He met his arch rival Dr. Fager for the first time in the Gotham Stakes and was beaten by a half length, one week prior to his Wood Memorial triumph.
-Before the Derby, Damascus became very nervous from the large gathering of people and the inherent noise in the Churchill Downs paddock.
+On Derby day in the Churchill Downs paddock Damascus became very nervous in front of the large gathering of people and the inherent noise associated with the Derby.
 He was rank and edgy leading up to the race and had sweated excessively.
 Damascus lost the Derby to 30 to 1 shot Proud Clarion.

 In the Preakness Stakes, a calmer Damascus with regular rider Bill Shoemaker came from eleven lengths back to win by two and a half lengths over In Reality, with Proud Clarion four lengths further back in third.
 Damascus then took the Belmont Stakes by two and a half lengths over a faltering Cool Reception, who had broken his leg in the stretch.